Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Distributive laws and abstract nerve theory

 \subsection{Iterated distributive laws}

-This paper applies the general philosophy that, to understand something complicated, it is often helpful to break it up into pieces and instead study these simpler components and their local interactions.
-Monads are categorical devices that often serve to encode algebraic structures.
+This paper applies the general philosophy that, to understand something difficult, it is often helpful to break it up into pieces and instead study these simpler components and their local interactions.
+Monads are categorical devices that are often used to encode algebraic structures.
 In general, monads do not compose.
 But, in some cases, it may be possible to study a complicated algebraic structure via interactions between monads for simpler structures.

 A monad $\MM = (M, \mu^{\MM}, \eta^\MM)$ on a category $\CCat$ is given by an endofunctor $M \colon \CCat \to \CCat$, together with natural transformations $\mu^{\MM} \colon M^2 \Rightarrow M$ (the \textit{monadic multiplication}) and $\eta^{\MM} \colon \mathrm{id}_{\Cat}\Rightarrow M$ (the \textit{monadic unit}) that satisfy axioms making $\MM$ into an associative monoid in the category of endofunctors on $\CCat$.
 (See, e.g.,~{\cite[Chapter~VI]{Mac98}, for detailed review of the general theory of monads and their algebras.)